 Even if your little one isn’t crying, sucking a pacifier may help them fall asleep and stay asleep longer — which means more sleep for you, too.

 What’s even better?
 Pacifiers are also linked to lowering the risk of sleep-related death in babies.
-Sudden infant death syndrome (SIDS) is the most common cause of death in babies between 1 month and 1 year.
+Sudden infant death syndrome (SIDS) is the

 Medical organizations are taking note, too.
 The AAP’s safety guidelines against SIDS advises that pacifiers help even if they fall out after your baby nods off.
 So go ahead — pop the pacifier in your newborn’s mouth and rest a little easier.

 Pacifiers may help protect your baby from SIDS and suffocation during sleep for several reasons.
 They might make it harder for your baby to roll over onto their stomach.
 Tummy time is great under your watchful eye, but sleeping on the stomach is the riskiest position for SIDS.

 A pacifier also blocks your baby’s face from accidently getting too close to the mattress, a pillow, or blanket.
 (That being said, your infant’s crib should be as empty as a florist shop the day after Valentine’s Day — no pillows, blankets, or stuffed animals inside it.)

 Other researchers think that sucking on a pacifier might help babies develop better nerve reflexes and breathing muscles.